 Also, if the total alkalinity falls below the recommended range, sodium bicarbonate is needed to bring it back to the proper level.
 A good clue to a low alkalinity reading is a low pH level that won’t stabilize even after the addition of sodiumcarbonate (sodaash).
 So if your pH level won’t stay up, check your total alkalinity.
 Sodiumbicarbonate maybe the answer to your problem.
 If your water is highly alkaline, adding muratic acid or dry acid to the pool will probably become part of your routine.

-ALGAECIDE are used as a preventative measure or as a cure for an existing problem.
+ALGAECIDE is used as a preventative measure or as a cure for an existing problem.
 The number and types of algaecides on the market today can be very confusing to a pool owner.
 Be sure to read the label of the product you choose to make sure it is the one you need.
-Never use a chlorine based algaecide in a vinyl, fiberglass or painted pool.
+Never use a chlorine-based algaecide in vinyl, fiberglass or painted pool.
 It will bleach those surfaces.

 SHOCKING is done by adding an extra dose of chlorine, such as calcium hypochlorite or sodium hypochlorite.
 The chlorine level goes up briefly to 5.0PPM, thus ensuring that any bacteria or algae building up in the water will be destroyed.
 When using one of the above shocking agents, do so in the evening hours when no one will be using the pool and the sun has gone down.
 This will give you the maximum benefit from a chlorine shock.